grafana/pyroscope-dotnet/docs/README.md

 # Pyroscope .NET Agent

-The Java profiling agent for Pyroscope.io.
+The .NET profiling agent for Pyroscope.io.
 Based on [dd-trace-dotnet](https://github.com/DataDog/dd-trace-dotnet) with some key improvements:
 - support for memory profiling
 - support for wall (wall-clock) time profiling
 - support for exceptions profiling